standard-for-public-code/community-implementation-guide-standard/criteria/bundle-policy-and-code.md

 ## Requirements

-### A codebase MUST include the policy that the source code is based on.
+### The codebase MUST include the policy that the source code is based on.

 Include links in the documentation to the policies that underpin the codebase or its deployments.
 If the policy is short, include it in full.